ISISNeutronMuon/MDMC/doc/pages/installation/NOCONTAINER_LINUX.rst

 2. INSTALL DEPENDENCIES FOR PYTHON3
 ------------------------------------

-Since MDMC is a Python-based code the following dependencies need to be installed:
+Since MDMC is a Python-based code the following dependencies are need to be installed:

 .. code-block:: bash

  pip, numpy, scipy, netCDF4, pandas, ase>=3.19, numba, mpi4py, ipython.

-One of the best ways of installing Python-dependencies is to install Anaconda3 first.
+One of the best ways of installing Python-dependencies is to install them through Anaconda3.
+Firstly, one has to install Anaconda3 itself.
 This can be done following instructions on the its page:

 .. code-block:: bash